AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

     - new tutorial example scripts
     - landing dynamics force/torque effector that computes the interaction between a CAD spacecraft model and a CAD asteroid or lunar surface terrain.
+    - new example scripts how to spacecraft formation simulations exploiting the BSK2 messaging
     - Basilisk 2.1 that includes:

         - support for multi-threading when simulating multiple satellite systems